Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Sometimes there’s nothing better than eating fruit on a warm, sunny day, and you may wonder if you can share some with your dog.
-Some fruit is safe for your pet to sample, but unfortunately, passionfruit is toxic to dogs.
+On a warm sunny day, there’s nothing like enjoying some fresh fruit, and you might be tempted to share some with your dog.
+While some fruit is safe for your pets to sample, can dogs eat passionfruit?
+Unfortunately, passionfruit is toxic to dogs.
 While not all parts of the fruit are bad for them, the seeds are toxic.

 So, let’s look at why dogs shouldn’t eat passionfruit and what you should do if they help themselves to a piece.